RealTimeLogic/BAS/README.md

 - **Enhanced Security:** Lua provides a higher-level approach that abstracts many low-level operations, reducing the risk of security flaws that are more prevalent in direct system-level coding with C.
 - **Efficiency:** Although Lua is an interpreted language, it runs efficiently on embedded systems, thanks to its well-optimized engine and the ability to offload performance-critical tasks back to C modules if necessary.
 - [Lua Server Pages](https://realtimelogic.com/products/lua-server-pages/) (LSP for short) is a [Lua](https://www.lua.org/about.html) API that includes a compact and efficient Lua web framework, non-blocking asynchronous sockets, and many (I)IoT protocols.

-See the [Barracuda App Server Product Page](https://realtimelogic.com/products/barracuda-application-server/) for details.

 ### Are you already using Lua?
 Not a problem!